coreos/docs/coreupdate/on-premises-deployment.md

 sudo journalctl -u coreupdate@.service -f
 ```

-#### Create Admin Users
+#### Create admin users

 Now that the server is running the first user must be initialization.
 Do this using the `updateservicectl` tool.

 This will generate an `admin` user and an api `key`, make note of the key for subsequent use of `updateservicectl`.